Tips and Tricks: Using Mini-Games in tabletop RPGs for young kids!

 This takes a little more prep since you need to print (or draw) and then cut the pieces out, but it has the added benefit of letting your kid practice picking up the pieces, placing them, moving them around, and using tape (all great for honing fine motor skills).
 Plus, if your kid is old enough to use scissors, they can practice cutting it out on their own too!

-Matching games are another fun one for kids, and it helps build reasoning, recognition, and sorting skills (all milestones scattered amongst that 2-5 year old range).
+Matching games are another fun one, and they help build reasoning, recognition, and sorting skills (all milestones scattered amongst that 2-5 year old range).

 You can use all kinds of methods: